TakeUpTech/Projects/README.md

 - Krita - 2D design

 ## Coming soon :
-- Missing elements on this page.
+- Nothing for the moment.